thingsboard/thingsboard.github.io/docs/pe/user-guide/notifications.md

         title: 'Enter the subject of the message and the text of the message;'
     4:
         image: /images/user-guide/notifications/notification-center-send-notification-5-pe.png
         title: 'You can use the Action button in the notification.
-Enter the button name, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
-You can also display the icon and set its color.
+Enter the button text, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
+You can also display the icon in the notification and set its color.
 Click "Next";'
     5:
         image: /images/user-guide/notifications/notification-center-send-notification-6-pe.png
         title: 'In this window, you can see how the notification will look and also view the list of notification recipients.
 Click "Send";'